Plasterboard & Drylining(217 Products)

 Acoustic plasterboard promises noise reduction and a welcome break from the interruptive soundscape of your home.
 Acoustic plasterboard features a much higher density core than standard plasterboard.
 It is this core which lends itself to the reduction of noise pollution and improves sound insulation within your home; as sound energy struggles to travel through it, allowing for a noise reduction of between 30-50 decibels.

-Insulated plasterboards (otherwise known as thermal plasterboards) provide an all-in-one solution for those not wanting to waste time sourcing and fitting different insulation essentials.
+Insulated plasterboard (otherwise known as thermal plasterboards) provide an all-in-one solution for those not wanting to waste time sourcing and fitting different insulation essentials.
 Although plasterboard is not most commonly known for its thermal performance, insulation plasterboard offers the user the ability to install both the insulation and plasterboard in one operation, offering drylining and added thermal insulation benefits.

 Knauf Gypsum Plasterboard

-Knauf gypsum plasterboards offer homeowners a drylining solution that meets industry requirements.
+Knauf gypsum plasterboard offer homeowners a drylining solution that meets industry requirements.
 We recommend these 2400mm x 1200mm wallboards for people who want easy installation as well as a range of decoration options.
 Each board has an ivory paper face and a tapered edge that creates a flush finish.
 It helps homeowners to avoid unsightly gaps and poor installation practices.

 Once the boards are installed, you can begin decorating.
 Knauf Drywall designed these boards specifically for direct application and decoration.
 While Knauf wallboard provides average fire protection and structural and acoustic insulation, Knauf's range of performance plasterboard offers superior acoustic and fire performance.
 For best performance, use in conjunction with Knauf jointing compounds and fixings.